Melbourne and Metropolitan Board of Works: Edmond Gerald FitzGibbon

 Edmond Gerald FitzGibbon (1 November 1825 – 12 December 1905) was Melbourne Town Clerk from 1856 to 1891 and first chairman of the MMBW, appointed in 1891.
-He had previously campaigned for a London Style Board of Works to provide Melbourne with essential public utilities including water supply and sewerage.
+He had previously campaigned for a London-style Board of Works to provide Melbourne with essential public utilities including water supply and sewerage.
 He campaigned against pollution of the Yarra by effluent from factories.
 As early as the mid-1860s he was negotiating with governments and suburban councils to get agreement.
 The resistance of the suburban councils finally gave way when FitzGibbon helped obtain favourable terms.
 He was, however, criticised by the press for the high capital expenditure, having raised large loans from London Banks, when it was believed the works could be financed more cheaply in Melbourne.
 During FitzGibbon's fourteen years as chairman of the MMBW, the sewerage system was completed and water catchments were consolidated and protected.
+FitzGibbon, having succumbed to illness, died in office.

-A Bronze statue was erected in 1908 at the corner of St Kilda Road and Linlithgow Avenue, Melbourne, to commemorate his achievement.
-This was sculpted by James White with a Harcourt granite pedestal, and known as the 'Edmund Fitzgibbon Memorial'.
+A bronze statue was erected in 1908 at the corner of St Kilda Road and Linlithgow Avenue, in the Melbourne city centre, to commemorate his achievement.
+The statue was sculpted by James White with a Harcourt granite pedestal, and known as the 'Edmund Fitzgibbon Memorial'.